Carmen Lawrence: The Royal Commission

 In May 1995, Premier Court requested the establishment of a Royal Commission to determine the circumstances of the tabling of the Easton affair petition.
 On 14 November 1995, the Royal Commission released a report which found that Lawrence had misled the Western Australian Parliament concerning her knowledge of and role in the tabling of the petition.
 Paul Keating denounced the commission as a political stunt and accused the Commissioner, Kenneth Marks QC, of bias.

 At the 1996 federal election, the Keating government lost office and, following Paul Keating's resignation of the leadership, Kim Beazley, a Western Australian, became the new Leader of the Opposition.

 Lawrence was appointed to the Opposition frontbench as Shadow Environment Minister.
 On 21 February 1997, she was charged with three counts of perjury resulting from the findings of the Marks Royal Commission.
 She stood down from the shadow ministry pending her trial.
 She was acquitted on 23 July 1999.

 Later political life

 In September 2000 Beazley approved her reappointment to the Labor frontbench, and appointed her shadow minister for Aboriginal and Torres Strait Islander Affairs, the Arts and Status of Women.
+She was inducted onto the Victorian Honour Roll of Women in 2001.

 During the 2001 federal election campaign, Lawrence strongly disapproved of Beazley's support for the government's policy of detaining asylum-seekers (see Tampa affair).
 In December 2002 she resigned from the Shadow Cabinet, describing the party's policies on asylum and immigration as "brutal and inhumane".

 She announced on 29 March 2007 that she would not recontest her seat in the Parliament at the 2007 Australian federal election.